jkimys2/JN-PWA-Text-Editor/README.md

 In order to navigate through the text editor code, you will need to:
 - Install the dependencies in the package.json files by running ```npm i``` in the integrated terminal <br>
-- Run the files by typing ```npm run start``` in the terminal in the root directory <br>
+- Run the files by typing ```npm run start``` in root directory of the integrated terminal <br>

 ## Usage

 You can navigate to the [deployed page](#links) in order to test the text editor.
-By typing into the text editor, you will see that the data persists due to IndexedDB.
+By typing into the text editor, you will see that the data persists due to IndexedDB, even when you refresh the page!
 You can also install the application by clicking the ```Install!``` button seen in the top left corner!

 ## Credits